boxkite-ml/boxkite/docs/tutorials/kubeflow-mlflow.md

 At busy times, you may need to wait a few minutes for a test drive environment to become available.

+**Note that the environment will shut down automatically 30 minutes after you start using it.**

-(If you get a black screen on "Booting VM", just be patient).
+(If you get a black screen on "Booting VM", please be patient - it's loading).

 TODO: on black screen, show position in queue.